switchboard-xyz/switchboard-documentation/docs/oracle/kubernetes.md

 SERVICE_ACCOUNT_BASE64=""
 ```

-### kubectl

-**[Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)** - kubectl is a command line tool that will let us provision a kubernetes cluster.
-Follow the installation steps for your operating system.

 ### Solana Keypair

 You will need a solana keypair with an active balance.
 You can create a new keypair using the [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) and running the following command: